Updated 11 March 2022 - next update due 31 May 2022

 As mentioned above, the 2020 flooding of 18 properties and the A38 identified concerns for flooding to 300 properties (in extreme flood events) in the area by Branston Water Park off the A38.
 After initial investigation in 2020 we developed a solution that could be delivered by the contractors delivering our main Burton scheme.

 We have supported East Staffordshire Borough Council (ESBC) in successfully securing £3m from Greater Birmingham Local Enterprise Partnership.
-This will enable additional public realm enhancements beyond the scope of the flood defence works around the library and leisure centre area.
+This enabled additional public realm enhancements beyond the scope of the flood defence works around the library and leisure centre area.

 More information about the vision can be found on: www.eaststaffsbc.gov.uk/washlands-project